 Discovering and Protecting Sensitive Data Using Existing Classifications and Metadata

-With the introduction of various compliance requirements such as HIPAA, PCI and GDPR (just to name a few from around the world), there is an increasing need for organizations to determine where their sensitive data is located, secure access to it and protect it accordingly.
+With the introduction of various compliance requirements such as HIPAA, PCI and GDPR (to name a few from around the world), there is an increasing need for organizations to determine where their sensitive data is located, secure access to it and protect it accordingly.
 There are many products that incorporate the ability to Discover and Classify data.
 NC Protect is no different.
-However, what makes NC Protect unique is the ability to protect that data, no matter where its located, instead of just reporting on it or attempting to move it to a quarantine folder.
+However, what makes NC Protect unique is the ability to protect that data, no matter where it is located, instead of just reporting on it or attempting to move it to a quarantine folder.
 Read on to explore NC Protect’s capabilities for discovering and protecting sensitive data using existing classifications and metadata or NC Protect applied classifications.

-Here’s 5 practical use cases for NC Protect’s advanced capabilities for discovering and protecting sensitive data in your Microsoft 365 applications, SharePoint on-premises and file shares.
+Here are five practical use cases for NC Protect’s advanced capabilities for discovering and protecting sensitive data in your Microsoft 365 applications, SharePoint on-premises and file shares.

 1. Protecting Sensitive Data through Obfuscation